Introduction

 Further dives, in conjunction with geophysical techniques such as side-scan sonar and sub-bottom imaging, will be attempted in the future.
 If confirmed through diving and sampling, Site 5 would be the world’s oldest underwater archaeological site.

-Other Happisburgh Videos
+Additional Happisburgh Videos

 Further Information

-Our Other Happisburgh Pages:
+Our other Happisburgh pages: